In this FDD Talk 2016 post, you’ll learn the following:

 - average monthly sales volume percentage that contributed to the 2015 gross sales for those Wild Birds Unlimited franchises open and operational for at least 24 months as of December 31, 2015

-- average cost of goods sold for products offered by the stores open a full 24 months in each of 2014, 2013, and 2012, as well as the average of advertising and wage expenses incurred by first year stores that completed their first year of operation in 2014, 2013, 2012, 2011, and 2010
+- average cost of goods sold for products offered by the stores open for at least 24 months as of the end of each fiscal year 2014, 2013, and 2012, as well as the average of advertising and wage expenses incurred by first year stores that completed their first year of operation in 2014, 2013, 2012, 2011, and 2010

 - 2014, 2013, and 2012 average owner’s discretionary cash flow achieved by stores as reported by franchisees that were operating the previous full 24 months